dat-ecosystem-archive/DEPs/proposals/0000-hypercore.md

 10 = h(chunk5)
 ```

 In the Hypercore feed, we only want one active root.
 Therefore, when there are multiple roots we hash all the roots together again.
-We also include a big endian uint64 binary representation of the corresponding node index (TODO: why?).
+We also include a big endian uint64 binary representation of the corresponding node index to ensure that the hash describes the tree structure and not just the underlying data.
 At most there will be `log2(number of data blocks)`.

 ```
 root = h(uint64be(#9) + 9 + uint64be(#3) + 3)